 HOW TO CHOOSE WHAT’S BEST FOR YOUR BRAND

 Having a huge pool of people to choose from may sound like fun.
 However, it can be tough to spot the perfect influencer from the thousands interested.
 Still unsure where to start?
 It’s okay.
 We’ve been there before.
-Just keep the following aspects in mind before reaching out:
+Just keep the following aspects in mind before reaching out to influencers:

 - Your goal with the campaign: Would you like to get your product name out there for as many people to see as possible?
 Or advertise your product/service to a smaller audience with a higher chance to convert?
 If you’d prefer to have your target audience learn more about the product.
 Rather than to have millions of people simply scroll right through it.
 Then you’ll enjoy working together with micro-influencers.